not-that-metaDAO/MTOTM/README.md

 JBTokenStore: 0x220468762c6cE4C05E8fda5cc68Ffaf0CC0B2A85

 ## Price Feed Initilization

+For the MTOTM to work, there needs to be a Price Feed set up for each payment terminal.
+Normally, an oracle grabs current price data from a DEX like Uniswap, but we are mostly working with early-stage member projects without a liquid token.
+The following steps are needed pre-terminal deployment to create a 'price' the terminal will use to mint index tokens at a rate specified by the 'price'.

 #### Step 1 - Calculate Price of Token for Feed
 - ($ value of tokens / $ETH price)  /  Project token amt  = Feed Price